Table of Contents

 Several banks in Dubai cater specifically to business accounts, including Emirates NBD, Dubai Islamic Bank, and others.

-Once your company is registered, you can apply for work visas for yourself and your employees.
+Once your company is registered, you can apply for an investor visa for yourself and work visas for your employees..
 The number of visas depends on the office space you have and the company structure.
-You can also apply for family visas if you're planning to bring your family to Dubai.
+You can also apply for family visas if you’re planning to bring your family to Dubai.
+High-value tech entrepreneurs may also qualify for the UAE Golden Visa, which offers a 10-year residency.

 For IT companies, make sure to:

-The estimated license cost for setting up an IT company in Dubai typically starts from AED 12,500 in Free Zones and around AED 15,000–25,000 for Mainland setups, depending on the chosen jurisdiction and business activity.
+The estimated license cost for setting up an IT company in Dubai typically starts from AED 12,500* in Free Zones and around AED 15,000 to 25,000 for Mainland setups, depending on the chosen jurisdiction and business activity.

 Additional costs include office rent, visa fees, PRO services, bank account setup, and insurance, which can bring the total setup cost to AED 25,000–50,000+.
 Factors influencing cost include company size, number of visas, office type (virtual or physical), and location (e.g., Dubai Internet City vs. Dubai Mainland).